locessentials/eng401-business-english-us/unit3/week7/technical-specifications-assignment.md

 ### 🤖 AI Study Prompts
 After completing your contract negotiation, enhance your learning with these prompts:
-- "Based on my contract negotiation experience, what are the most important principles for protecting my interests in professional agreements?"
+- "What do I do when I learn that the specifications I have for a project need to change?"
 - "How can I prepare for contract discussions that balance assertiveness with maintaining good professional relationships?"
 - "What questions should I always ask before signing any professional agreement in the translation industry?"
 - "Create scenarios for practicing contract negotiation conversations with employers or clients"